QuentinRa/blog.quentinra.dev/operating-systems/linux/env/process/index.md

 ➡️ A **daemon** is a process that never ends.
 By convention, their name usually ends with `d` such as `systemd`.

 ➡️ If a parent process dies, their children won't die, and will be assigned $-1$ as their PPID.

+👉 You can get the current process PID using from the variable `$$`.
 </div></div>

 <hr class="sep-both">